-It is important to note that the content of some myths might unsettle some students.
-While these versions of the stories have been adapted from the originals, and most potentially unsettling details have been eliminated, some students may still be sensitive to details contained in the versions presented here.
+It is important to note that the myths in this unit have been adapted from the originals and some students may be sensitive to details in the versions presented.
 You may want to remind students periodically that these myths are fiction.
-Please preview all Read-Alouds and lessons in this domain before presenting them to students and feel free to substitute a trade book if you feel doing so would be more appropriate for your students.
+Please preview all Read-Alouds and lessons in this domain before presenting them to students.
 As you read, use the same strategies that you have been using when reading the Read-Aloud selections in this Teacher Guide-pause and ask occasional questions; rapidly clarify critical vocabulary within the context of the Read-Aloud; etc. After you finish reading the trade book, lead students in a discussion as to how the story or information in the book relates to the Read-Alouds in this domain.